dyhan0920/PyramidNet-PyTorch/README.md

 @article{DPRN,
-  title={Deep pyramidal residual networks}, author={Han, Dongyoon and Kim, Jiwhan and Kim, Junmo}, journal={arXiv preprint arXiv:1610.02915}, year={2016}
+  title={Deep pyramidal residual networks}, author={Han, Dongyoon and Kim, Jiwhan and Kim, Junmo}, journal={CVPR}, year={2017}
 }
 ```
-If this implementation is useful, please also cite or acknowledge this repository on your work.
+If this implementation is useful, please cite or acknowledge this repository on your work.

 ## Contact
 Dongyoon Han (dyhan@kaist.ac.kr),